geetubha/tech-docs/docs/onlineproc.md

 # Online Processing systems

-Online processing systems are computer systems that facilitate real-time processing of data, allowing immediate access and manipulation.
+Computing systems that handle requests and perform operations in real-time, allowing immediate access and manipulation.
 They are essential in various industries and applications.

 | Type                        | Example                          | How it Works                                                                                   |
 |-----------------------------|----------------------------------|------------------------------------------------------------------------------------------------|